sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 5 Acknowledgements
 ------------------

+This Code of Conduct is a living document, maintanined and developed by the ``sktime`` project and its contributors.

-This code is adapted from the `The Turing
+Its original form is adapted from the `The Turing
 Way <https://github.com/alan-turing-institute/the-turing-way>`__ project
 with Dr Kirstie Whitaker as lead investigator and based on the `Carpentries Code of